Have a question about FIU? You’re not alone. Click a question learn more.

 Will I be able to find employment in the Pensacola and surrounding areas in the field of ultrasound?

 Florida Institute of Ultrasound, Inc. has been in the Pensacola area for 43 years.
-While employment in the local Pensacola and surrounding area is not likely upon graduation from the program.
-Students should be aware that they will have to move out of the area to obtain employment as sonographers due to the lack of turn-over in the Pensacola and surrounding area.
+While employment in the local Pensacola and surrounding area is possible, it is highly unlikely upon graduation from the program.
+Students should be aware that they may have to move out of the area to obtain employment as sonographers due to the lack of turn-over in the Pensacola and surrounding area.

 Can I do only one part of the program?